Research Overview Monitoring Data Science Collaborative Science Collaborative Projects Davidson Fellowship

 Meet the Fellows

-Congratulations to the second cohort of Margaret A. Davidson Fellows!
-These students are working collaboratively with mentors, scientists, and the local communities on their identified projects over the next two years.
+Congratulations to the third cohort of Margaret A. Davidson Fellows!
+These students will work collaboratively with mentors, scientists, and the local communities on their identified projects over the next two years.
 Sign up for email updates and stay connected with the program by emailing OCM.DavidsonFellowship@noaa.gov.

 Fellows at the 2022 NERRS Annual Meeting.